 Hanging some patterned wallpaper to make a feature wall or chimney breast is an easy way to make a big statement for a small price.
 Wallpaper is one of the easiest ways to invigorate a tired living space and inject character into a room that’s currently a bit bland.
 There are so many different types of patterns to choose from – tropical prints, bold geometrics, and pretty floral designs, to name just three – so there’s something for every style.
 If you think you want to make a statement with your wallpaper but aren’t 100% convinced, you can even get some peel and stick wallpaper – so if you change your mind, you can just peel it off!
 Have a look at some peel and stick wallpaper designs here to get inspired.

-You can choose to have your wallpaper hung by a handy-person or professional, but if you’re brave enough to have a go yourself, have a watch of this step-by-step guide on Youtube.
+You can choose to have your wallpaper hung by a handy-person or professional, but if you’re brave enough to have a go yourself, have a watch of the video below.

 10. Get creative with art